Make a Puzzle You Can Print at Home or in Class

 Upload a Photo or Teaching Visual

 Choose the image you want to turn into a puzzle.
-Family pictures, class materials, maps, and bright illustrations all work well.
+Clear photos, maps, diagrams, and bright illustrations are easiest to solve after printing.

 Set a Piece Count That Fits the Audience

-Use fewer pieces for younger kids and quick activities, or a higher count when you want more challenge and longer focus time.
+Pick fewer pieces for younger kids or short activities.
+Use more pieces when you want a longer challenge.

 Classroom Learning Centers